Joint source-channel coding with feedback: Asymptotic expansions of the energy-distortion tradeoff

 \subsection{Problem setup}

 This section focuses on the energy-distortion tradeoff in the JSCC problem.
 Like in Section \ref{sec:Ecodes}, we limit the total available transmitter energy $E$ without any restriction on the (average) number of channel uses per source sample.
 Unlike Section \ref{sec:Ecodes}, we allow general (not neccesarily discrete) sources, and we study the tradeoff between the source dimension $k$, the total energy $E$ and the fidelity of reproduction.
-Thus, we identify the minimum energy compatible with target distortion without any restriction on the time-bandwidth product (number of degrees of freedom).
+Thus, we identify the minimum energy compatible with a given target distortion without any restriction on the time-bandwidth product (number of degrees of freedom).
 As in Section \ref{sec:def}, we consider both the average and the excess distortion criteria.

-Formally, we let the source be a $k$-dimensional vector $S^k$ in the alphabet $\mathcal S^k$.
-A $(k, E, d, \epsilon)$ energy-limited code is an energy-limited code for $(S^k, \mathcal S^k)$ with total energy $E$ and probability $ \leq \epsilon$ of exceeding $d$ (see \eqref{eq:def1}).
-Similarly, a $(k, E, d)$ energy-limited code is an energy-limited code for $(S^k, \mathcal S^k)$ with total energy $E$ and average distortion not exceeding $d$ (see \eqref{eq:def2}).
-The goal of Section \ref{sec:ed} is to characterize the minimum energy required to transmit $k$ source samples at a given fidelity, i.e. to characterize the following fundamental limits:
+Formally, we let the source be a $k$-dimensional vector $S^k \in \mathcal S^k$.
+A $(k, E, d, \epsilon)$ energy-limited code is an energy-limited code for $S^k$ with total energy $E$ and probability $ \leq \epsilon$ of distortion exceeding $d$ (see \eqref{eq:def1}).
+Similarly, a $(k, E, d)$ energy-limited code is an energy-limited code for $S^k$ with total energy $E$ and average distortion not exceeding $d$ (see \eqref{eq:def2}).
+In the remainder of this section, we characterize the minimum energy required to transmit $k$ source samples at a given fidelity, i.e. to characterize the following fundamental limits:

 as well as the corresponding limits $E^\star(k, d)$ and $E^\star (k, d, \epsilon)$ of the energy-limited non-feedback codes.